By Amanda Harley, Certified project manager and process engineer

-However, it should also be equally important to understand if and how your chosen certification would benefit your company.
-For starters, if you put together a strong enough business case, your organization may just front the cost for the certification or reimburse you.
+However, it should also be equally important to understand if and how your chosen certification would help your company.
+For starters, if you put together a strong enough business case for the benefits of project management within your organization, they may just front the cost for the certification (or reimburse you).

 More importantly, understanding the value a certification brings to the workplace not only shows your interest in helping the company succeed.
 Additionally, it also helps you learn how to market yourself.
 This can come in handy when negotiating for a promotion or a salary at a new gig.

 Two of the most commonly sought-after certifications are for Six Sigma (typically, the green or black belts) and the Project Management Professional (PMP) offered by the Project Management Institute (PMI).
 Many Fortune 500 companies such as Ford Motor Company, Amazon, and Boeing are known for successfully incorporating project management and Six Sigma into their operations.